YW-2022/Twitter_Data-Collection_Python/README.md

 </br>

 ### Data Analysis
-Statistical analysis of the acquired data using pytho pandas and numpy libraries.
+Statistical analysis of the acquired data using python pandas and numpy libraries.

 Two packages are required:
 <ul>